tomas-ravalli/product-analytics-framework/README.md

 ### Actionable Insights (L3·1)

 This component represents the validated, high-confidence outputs from the Inference Layer.
-An insight is considered "actionable" when it can be used to drive a specific change in the product or organization.
+An insight is considered "actionable" when it can be used to drive a specific change in the product.
 These insights are the fuel for the Activation Layer.

 <p align="center">
   <img src="./assets/actionable-insights.png" alt="product analytics framework" width="800">